la2050/archive/_organizations/blind-childrens-center.md

     - 'http://maker.good.is/myla2050learn2015/projects/bcc.html'
   year_submitted:
     - '2015'
-  org_summary:
-    - >-
-      The Blind Children's Center's mission is to foster the development and education of children—birth through 2nd grade—who are visually impaired, in an inclusive, family-focused setting.
 title: Blind Children's Center
-uri: /organizations/blind-childrens-center/
 extrapolated_project_ids:
   - '5102030'
 project_titles_from_extrapolated_project_ids:
-  - >-
-    Blind Childrens Center to strengthen new Social Skills Program with CREATIVE GROWTH CENTER
-project_titles:
-  - >-
-    Blind Childrens Center to strengthen new Social Skills Program with CREATIVE GROWTH CENTER
-project_titles_from_project_ids:
   - >-
     Blind Childrens Center to strengthen new Social Skills Program with CREATIVE GROWTH CENTER